-The AER has had regard both to Envestra's method of deriving input cost escalation forecasts (including the data sources and index measures) and the method of applying these escalators to its opex and capex, and whether these met the NGR requirements.
-The AER considers that for it to be satisfied that forecast opex or capex meet the requirements of r.
-91 and r.
-79(1) of the NGR, any real cost escalation must be forecast on a reasonable basis, represent the best possible forecast or estimate in the circumstances and be supported by a statement of the basis of the forecast.64
+The AER has had regard both to Envestra's method of deriving input cost escalation forecasts (including the data sources and the index measures) and the method of applying these escalators to its opex and capex, and whether these met the NGR requirements.
+The AER considers that for it to be satisfied that forecast opex or capex

-The NGR do not require real cost escalation be applied to a business.
-Under the control mechanism applied to Envestra, x-factor elements reflect the path of real costs and a CPI is used to transform real costs into nominal values.
+The NGR do not require that real cost escalation be applied to a business.
+Under the control mechanism applied to Envestra, X-factor elements reflect the path of real costs and CPI is used to transform real costs into nominal values.
 Where the AER does not accept real cost escalation, input costs are escalated in line with CPI under the control mechanism.